paulhinta/synchronization/README.md

     ...
     '''
 ```
+I made another attempt by trying to check the current file path against all the open files using _proc.open_files()_, but this method was inconsistent.

 The mutual exclusion problem also introduces issues in running multiple synchronization APIs in the same location.
 For instance, if two scripts exist in the same folder and each is calling the synchronization API, they will be competing with each other for the log file (since both of them will be looking for the file with today's date in the _LOGS_ subfolder).

+Perhaps C would have been a better language to tackle this problem in, since mutex implementation with the _pthreads_ library is robust and very simple to implement.
+I'd love any feedback on this!